tikv/website/content/docs/dev/concepts/explore-tikv-features/backup-restore.md

 TiKV-BR can do checksum between TiKV cluster and backup files after backup or restoration finishes with the config `--checksum=true`.
 Checksum is using the [checksum] interface in TiKV [client-go], which send checksum request to all TiKV regions to calculate the checksum of all **VALID** data.
 Then compare the checksum value of backup files which is calculated during the backup process.

 Please note that if data is stored in TiKV with [TTL], and expiration happens during backup or restore, the persisted checksum in backup files must be different from the checksum of TiKV cluster.
 So checksum should **NOT** be enabled in this scenario.
-To verify the correctness of backup and restoration in this scenario, you can perform a full comparison for all existing non-expired data between backup cluster and restore cluster by using [scan] interface.

 ### Security During Backup & Restoration